 Should I get one: As a last-stage or complementing filtration system, we can hardly say no to it.
 UV air purifier is super-effective in killing biological irritants.
 Apart from that, is it rather restricted and will take a longer time removing stronger resistance pollutants.
 Another issue is the UV light efficiency will drop on a gradual basis.
 You will need to replace the Light bulb according to its usage lifespan.

-- Proven technology used in Hospital and other healthcare centers.
+- Proven technology used in hospitals and other healthcare centers.

 - Super-effective in killing bacteria and viruses.